GalSim-developers/GalSim/INSTALL.md

 to install Boost manually.
 This can be done by following the instructions of Section 1.v), above.

-b) Macports -- this is another popular Mac package management project (http://www.macports.org/) with similar functionality to fink, although TMV is not supported but can be easily installed by following the instructions in Section 1.iv).
+b) MacPorts -- this is another popular Mac package management project (http://www.macports.org/) with similar functionality to fink, although TMV is not supported but can be easily installed by following the instructions in Section 1.iv).